Hurry! This retreat always sells out!

 Yoga and meditation by Zoe Kingman

 All are welcome, regardless of previous experience with writing or yoga!
-Elephant Rock does not discriminate against anyone, regardless of age, color of skin, national origin, race, ethnicity, religion, disability, gender expression and identity, sexual orientation, or anything else.
-We expect the same from our all of our participants.
+Elephant Rock does not discriminate against anyone, regardless of age, color of skin, national origin, race, ethnicity, religion, disability, gender expression or identity, sexual orientation, or anything else.
+We expect the same from participants.

 About the Retreat